rockettheme/docs/Docs/hosting/INDEX.md

 ---
 title: Hosting Help
 description: Finding the right hosting solution can be difficult.
-We've written several guides to assist in making this process easier.
+We have written several guides to assist in making this process easier.
 landing: true
 breadcrumb: /!hosting:Hosting Help/